runwayml/learn/docs/README.md

 After installing, learn how to browse and run machine learning models inside of RunwayML with our [introductory guide to using models](how-to/use-models) -- no coding required.

-RunwayML also connects to a variety of [creative programming environments](networking/examples) and integrates with software applications as a [plugin](https://runwayml.com/integrations).
+RunwayML also connects to a variety of [creative programming and design environments](networking/examples) and integrates with software applications as a [plugin](https://runwayml.com/integrations).

 <div id="video-container">
 <iframe width="560" height="515" src="https://www.youtube.com/embed/7g5Dn60VFb4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>